vedantvisoliya/SNAKE-GAME/README.md

 HOW WE CAN INSTALL IT?

-Download the repositary zip by clicking on '</code>' icon in repositary.
+Download the repositary zip by clicking on <> code icon in repositary.

 After unzipping the file, you will find main.exe, run main.exe file.